The U.S. Department of Labor estimates that 100 million work days are lost due to low back pain (LBP).

 You don’t have to live every day in discomfort and pain.
 You have a choice.

 You can choose to depend on over-the-counter drugs to help you mask these annoying, often debilitating pains associated with arthritis.
+Or, you can see how chiropractic may help you.

 In fact, more than 1 million days of school and 160 million days of work are lost per year due to headaches.
 The costs are astronomical.
 Recent research has uncovered that headaches result in an estimated $30 billion in medical expenses each year.